PandasThumb/pandasthumb.github.io/_posts/2022/2022-02-21-NZ-mauri-chemistry-kilmartin-seminar.md

 <br />
 One question is whether using mauri in the sense of life-supporting capacity implies all of this additional meaning.
 If it does, then I would want to ask, Who discovered this binding force between the physical and the spiritual?
 And what evidence was involved in its discovery?
 If this binding force is real, then everyone needs to know about it.
 It needs to be in the chemistry syllabus of every country, not just in New Zealand.<br />
 <br />
 So how has this new syllabus been received by teachers?
-We have one publication on this topic from last year [Stewart and Teldoldi 2021], which explains that the inclusion of Māori concepts is an attempt to reflect the principal of equal mana, mana ōrite, for Māori knowledge -- one of the seven principles within the NCEA Change package, announced by the government in May 2019.<br />
+We have one publication on this topic from last year [Stewart and Tedoldi 2021], which explains that the inclusion of Māori concepts is an attempt to reflect the principal of equal mana, mana ōrite, for Māori knowledge -- one of the seven principles within the NCEA Change package, announced by the government in May 2019.<br />
 <br />
 <img src="/uploads/2022/Kilmartin4.png"><br />
 <br />
 We also learn that these proposals have sparked heated discussions, in which NCEA science teachers have referred to Māori knowledge as "myths and legends," or "’spiritual concepts’ that do not belong in the science curriculum."
 Well, good on the teachers for having their say.<br />
 <br />
-The authors of this article [Stewart and Teldoldi 2021] have other views.
+The authors of this article [Stewart and Tedoldi 2021] have other views.
 The problem with the teachers is seen as a narrow understanding of what is living, as taught under the MRS GREN life processes: Movement, Respiration, Sensitivity, Growth, Reproduction, Excretion, and Nutrition, and I remember teaching MRS GREN in my two years as a secondary school teacher in Christchurch in the early 90s.
 Instead this should be expanded to consider a river as living.
 To support this understanding, teachers are recommended to look to the Gaia concept of the Earth as a living thing.
 I hadn't heard much about Gaia recently, and it was much more popular in the 80s and 90s, and I might be showing my age here.
 I had to look up Wikipedia for some recent information.
 There is every indication that Gaia has little current following in the scientific community, after some years of more active debate.<br />
 <br />
 One final example of mauri is of interest to myself as an electrochemist, given our use of electricity to interface with chemistry.
 And this relates to domestic electrical wiring.
 In the current New Zealand Electrical Code of Practice, we are encouraged to think of the Green/Yellow=Earth wire as a Papatuanuku or Earth Mother. <br />
 <br />